NEWS FROM THE ARCHIVE

 We are excited to announce:

-Amon Carter Museum of American Art has acquired three of Phillip's prints for their collection, including a c-print from the "Walking" series titled, Is Someone Kidding the College Girl, that accompanied an article of the same name in the January 11, 1966 issue of LOOK magazine.
+Amon Carter Museum of American Art has acquired three of Phillip's prints for their collection, including a c-print from the Walking series titled, Is Someone Kidding the College Girl, that accompanied an article of the same name in the January 11, 1966 issue of LOOK magazine.

 Cleveland Museum of Art now has in its collection eight pieces by Phillip, including four inkjet prints of Muhammad Ali and four gelatin silver prints, three of which feature the various ways Phillip captured motion in a single frame.

-Florida Museum of Photographic Arts has acquired three pieces from Phillip's "Waterworks" series that will be part of an exhibition scheduled for the end of 2025.
+Florida Museum of Photographic Arts has acquired three pieces from Phillip's Waterworks series that will be part of an exhibition scheduled for the end of 2025.

-Milwaukee Art Museum has acquired two pieces, including a print of the cover image for Harold Edgerton's Electronic Flash, Strobe (McGraw-Hill, 1970), featuring a stroboscopic shot of two fencers demonstrating use of the épée.
+Milwaukee Art Museum has acquired two pieces, including a print of the cover image for Harold Edgerton's Electronic Flash, Strobe (McGraw-Hill, 1970), featuring a stroboscopic photograph of two fencers demonstrating use of the épée.

-The Morgan Library and Museum now has six pieces by Phillip Leonian in its collection, including several from the "Walking" series, one from the related "Turns" series, and two photomontage creations, all of which exemplify Phil's life-long interest in capturing both space and time.
+The Morgan Library and Museum now has six pieces by Phillip Leonian in its collection, including several from the Walking series, one from the related Turns series, and two photomontage creations, all of which exemplify Phil's life-long interest in capturing both space and time.

 Keep your eye out for more exciting acquisitions announcements in the coming months!